Make merry on the biggest night of the year with live music on New Year's Eve in Derbyshire

-Derbyshire gigs: Tributes to Oasis, KISS, The Darkniss in Chesterfield, disco and blues acts in Matlock, ska music in Buxton
+Derbyshire gigs: Tributes to Oasis, KISS, The Darkness in Chesterfield, disco and blues acts in Matlock, ska music in Buxton

 December 28